Hesperian Health Guides

 Make a gift to support this essential health information people depend on.

-If you know someone is having a problem due to diabetes but you are not sure if the problem is from low blood sugar or high blood sugar, treat as if he has low blood sugar, and then take him to get medical help.
+If you know someone is having a problem due to diabetes but you are not sure if the problem is from low blood sugar or high blood sugar, treat as if he has low blood sugar (give a small amount of sugar), and then take him to get medical help.

 Low blood sugar (hypoglycemia)

 This condition can only happen to a person treating his diabetes with medicines.
 A person’s blood sugar can drop too low if he is taking insulin or another diabetes medication and if he takes too much medicine, does not eat enough food, does too much physical activity, waits too long between meals, or drinks alcohol.

 Someone with low blood sugar may become clumsy, confused, nervous or irritable.
 He may sweat or tremble.
 When that happens, he must eat.
 If he does not, his condition will worsen and will develop these danger signs:

 - Confusion or acting in a strange way (you may mistake him for being drunk)

 If he is conscious, quickly give him sugar: fruit juice, soda, candy, or a glass of water with several spoons of sugar in it will all work.
 He should eat a full meal soon after as well.
 If he is still confused or does not begin to feel better 15 minutes after you have given sugar, get help.